Section 3: General Empirical Approach for the Capital and Leverage Tax Recommendations

-Our approach does not put insurance firms into the group of shadow banks facing our proposed shadow banking tax.
+Our approach does not put insurance firms into the group of shadow banks facing our proposed shadow bank tax.
 There are strengths and weaknesses with this decision.
 Supporting it is the view that insurance firms do not engage in the maturity transformation or reliance on short-term funding that typically generates systemic risk.
-That is, the business model of insurance firms does not justify them paying the shadow banking tax.
-However, the FSOC has deemed some insurance firms as systemically important institutions.
-And we know that insurance firms have the capability to engage in risky behavior, either in their core operations or in the form of activities ancillary to the provision of core insurance activities (e.g., AIG’s financial products activity).38 The FSB’s summary material typically does not point to insurance firms as shadow banks.
-But we view additional analysis on the systemic risk posed by insurance firms as useful and important to determining if these firms should be subject to a shadow banking tax.
-Moreover, under our proposal, the Treasury Secretary would have the ability to determine whether to certify that a given nonbank financial firm, such as an insurance firm, is or is not systemically important.
+That is, the business model of insurance firms does not justify them paying the shadow bank tax.
+However, the FSOC has deemed three insurance firms as systemically important institutions.
+And we know that insurance firms have the capability to engage in risky behavior, either in their core operations or in the form of activities ancillary to the provision of core insurance activities (e.g., AIG’s financial products activity).48 The FSB’s summary material does not point to insurance firms as typically shadow banks.
+But we view additional analysis on the systemic risk posed by insurance firms as useful and important to determining if these firms should be subject to a shadow bank tax.
+Moreover, under our proposal, the Treasury would have the ability to determine whether to certify that a given nonbank financial firm, such as an insurance firm, was or was not systemically important.

 Third, we must also decide if we want to target the tax to specific firms within these general groups.
 We think it makes sense to focus on the largest firms because they seem to have the most potential to pose systemic risk in the future.
 We choose a $50 billion asset threshold, which would include on-balance-sheet assets, off-balance-sheet assets, and assets under management.
 We choose this level because it is the cutoff in Dodd-Frank for determining which banks are systemically important.
-We fully recognize that choosing this threshold is arbitrary and may not ultimately prove to be the right level.
+We fully recognize that choosing this threshold is arbitrary, may not ultimately prove to be the right level, and would benefit from feedback.
 Moreover, choosing a $50 billion threshold adds complexity to our proposal because this threshold is not the same as the one used for our capital regime for banks.
-We choose the lower threshold for shadow banks nonetheless because of the uncertainty in knowing which shadow banks pose systemic risk.
-The riskiness and threat to stability of shadow banks seem much less clear than they are for formal banks.
-As a result, we would prefer to err by including too many firms to face the shadow tax initially than too few firms.
-The agency setting the tax should work with elected officials to raise the asset threshold if it develops evidence that the threshold applies to firms it should not.
-In this same general sense, government agencies have adapted their application of rules over time to account for the fact that smaller firms facing those rules may not pose the same systemic risk as larger firms.
-It is also worth repeating that the tax applies only to firms that borrow.
-Firms of any size can escape the tax only by relying on equity funding.
+We choose the lower threshold for shadow banks nonetheless because of the uncertainty in knowing which shadow banks would pose systemic risk.
+The riskiness and threat to stability of shadow banks seems much less clear than it is for banks.
+As a result, we would prefer to err on including more firms to face the shadow tax initially than too few firms.
+The agency setting the tax should work with elected officials to raise the level if it develops evidence that the threshold applies to firms it should not.
+In this same general sense, government agencies have adapted their application of rules over time to account for the fact that smaller firms facing those rules may not pose the same systemic risk of larger firms.
+It is also worth repeating that the tax only applies to firms that borrow.
+Firms of any size can escape the tax by relying only on equity funding.

 Fifth, we make this calculation assuming that shadow banks are not funded with any equity.
 In one sense, this is an extreme assumption.
 Many shadow banks are funded with very high levels of equity relative to commercial banks.
-Nonetheless, our Plan does not reduce its tax rate on borrowing in relation to any such equity levels.
-Why not?
-We want the tax to discourage shadow banks across the board from borrowing in the future to take on new activities that formal banks shed.
-As such, we set the tax high right away, avoiding the need to try to play catch-up once shadow banks have already leveraged up to formal bank levels.
+Our plan does not give these firms credit.
+Why?
+We want the tax to discourage shadow banks across the board from borrowing in the future to take on new activities that banks drop.
+As such, we set the tax high right away, avoiding the need to try to play catch-up once shadow banks have already leveraged up to bank levels.
+Here, too, we encourage feedback on the proposal.
 We also note an alternative approach below that would more directly take account of the equity of shadow banks in the setting of the tax.

 3.3.4 Key Result.

-Using our method, we estimate that the shadow banking surcharge should be 1.2 percent on the principal value of debt issued by shadow banks if a capital requirement of 23.5 percent was set on large U.S. banks in Step 1.
-As noted, shadow banks that continue to pose systemic risk would face a higher tax rate of 2.2 percent, which is equivalent to the SRC of 38 percent on covered banks.
+Using our method, we estimate that the shadow surcharge should be 1.2 percent on the principal value of debt issued by shadow banks if a capital requirement of 23.5 percent was set on large U.S. banks in Step 1.
+As noted, shadow banks that continue to pose systemic risk would face a higher tax rate of 2.2 percent, which is the equivalent to the systemic risk charge of 38 percent.

-We considered three alternatives to our current approach.
+We considered at least three alternatives to our current approach.

-In a third and completely different approach, capital requirements could be set for shadow banking firms equal to the levels we propose for banks.
+In a third and a completely different approach, capital requirements could be set for shadow banking firms equal to the levels we propose for banks.
 In fact, we view this approach as attractive in concept as it is the most direct and does not require trying to relate a tax charge to a capital charge.
-But we do not view this potentially first-best option as available in practice.
-In particular, shadow banks exist across many industries, activities, and current regulatory regimes.
+But we do not view this potentially first best option as available in practice.
+In particular, shadow banks exist across many industries, activities and current regulatory regimes.
 It is not clear how practical it would be to set capital requirements equal given this institutional structure.
 Bank supervisors faced significant challenges in determining how to set capital levels for systemically important insurance firms.
 A tax would cut through this organizational and legal challenge.
-Our approach requires the government to try to equalize the cost of funding in both formal and shadow banking sectors.
-This is clearly difficult to do and comes with a high degree of uncertainty.
-Nonetheless, a tax seems more practical than the alternatives.
+Our approach by necessity requires the government to try to set the tax and capital regimes to be equal.
+This is clearly difficult to do and comes with a potentially high degree of uncertainty.
+Nonetheless, it seems more practical than the alternatives.

-23 The IMF database consists of 147 banking crisis observations.
-Of those, 105 have associated NPL data.
+21 The IMF database consists of 147 banking crisis observations.
+Of those, 105 have associated nonperforming loan data.
 There are 29 OECD events reported in the database.
 All but one event has an NPL estimate.

 25 Calem and Rob (1999) find that higher capital requirements can lead banks to take on more risk.